Nume1977/Tank-03/README.md

 This device uses Intel/Realtek standard drivers, the only exception is the Nvidia Driver, that is a patched version of the standard notebook driver to recognize the graphic card, because it has 16Gb of VRam.

-After inspetion of the patched drivers I realized the video cards where added via new file called nvqyltc.inf, inside Display.Driver directory and the DisplayDriver.nvi file was edited to include this new inf, and quite a few inf files where removed.
+After inspection of the patched drivers I realized the video cards where added via new file called nvqyltc.inf that is inside the Display.Driver directory, and the DisplayDriver.nvi file was edited to include this new inf, also quite a few inf files where removed by the manufacturer.

-I managed to replicate this procedure using the latest 546.65 drivers and [NVIDIA-Patcher](https://github.com/dartraiden/NVIDIA-patcher) to create a signed nv_display.cat.
+I managed to replicate this procedure using the latest (at this time) 546.65 drivers and [NVIDIA-Patcher](https://github.com/dartraiden/NVIDIA-patcher) to create a signed nv_display.cat.
 But the installer fails when updating the driver.
-I got stuck at this point, because i don't know how to get some kind of debug info from the Nvidia installer.
+I got stuck at this point, because i don't know how to get some kind of debug info from the Nvidia installer, on why it failed.

 The "official" (Acemagic/Chatreey) installer works by inserting into the windows registry a key (Hcert.cfg) to validate the Certificate that was used to sign the nv_disp.cat file, that is why the driver displays as "Beta".
+NVIDIA-Patcher uses a similar approach to insert the self-signed certificate on the trusted certificates list.

 Help is needed to be able to patch drivers for this machine, so end users don't need to wait for the manufacturer to build them.

+## <a href="#drivershelp" id="drivershelp">Drivers Help Us</a>

+The drivers in the Drivers directory where sent to me by Chatreey, they work, but I am not able to get any sound from the Audio jack plugs!

+Help is needed to retrieve all drivers from a genuine Tank 03, that is running the original Windows system that comes installed.

+The procedure to retrieve the driver is simple, open a command line (powershell) in Administration mode and run the following command:

+`Export-WindowsDriver -Online -Destination "full path of folder where the drivers copy go`

+Example:
+`Export-WindowsDriver -Online -Destination "c:\drivers-backup\`

+It should export around 200mb of drivers.

+Please compress the exported drivers folder, upload it somewhere and open a issue with the link.

+I will later download and add them to this repository!